Sorin373/SpeedyGo/README.md

 - The Haversine formula provides an approximation of the distance between two points on a sphere, such as the Earth.

+1. This is the first part of the Haversine formula.
+It represents the square of half the chord length between the two points on the Earth's surface.

+2. This is the second part of the Haversine formula.
+It calculates the angular distance between the two points in radians.

 $$
 a = \sin^2\left(\frac{\Delta\text{Lat}}{2}\right) + \cos(\text{Lat}_1) \cdot \cos(\text{Lat}_2) \cdot \sin^2\left(\frac{\Delta\text{Lon}}{2}\right)
 $$